Last updated 7th July, 2018

 Many serial killers have chosen to contact the police or the media through letters to discuss their crimes, warn of their impending danger or simply taunt that they haven’t yet been caught and won’t be caught.
 These are the ones that tend to give themselves a name, which no doubt has been carefully selected to meet the image the killer wants to display.

-Another known serial killer, David Berkowitz, was originally dubbed the .44 calibre killer after a number of shootings occurred carried out with the same weapon.
-This was a killer who crept up on his victims with a .44 calibre gun when they were in their cars or walking home on an evening.
+Another known serial killer, David Berkowitz, was originally dubbed the .44 caliber killer after a number of shootings occurred carried out with the same weapon.
+This was a killer who crept up on his victims with a .44 caliber gun when they were in their cars or walking home on an evening.
 A number of his victims did survive the attacks, but with terrible injuries.

 Some serial killers like to communicate directly with the media or police hunting for them, others like to collect the media articles and reports written about them and their crimes.
 Such attention feeds their desires and for those of them who are seeking fame, this is their ideal position.